authelia/authelia/docs/content/en/blog/pre-release-notes-4.38/index.md

 nothing major.
 It's one of our biggest releases to date, so while it's taken a longer time than usual it's for good reason we think.

+We understand it's taking a bit longer than usual and people are getting anxious for their particular feature of interest.
+We're trying to ensure that we sufficiently add automated tests to all of the new features in both the backend and in the frontend via automated browser-based testing in Chromium to ensure a high quality user experience.

 As this is a larger release we're probably going to ask users to help with some experimentation.
 If you're comfortable backing up your database then please keep your eyes peeled in the [chat](../../information/contact.md#chat).